Jelena Rozga: 2012–2017: Moderna žena

-In the beginning of 2014, on 24 January, Rozga released the ballad "Prsti zapleteni" in collaboration with I. Brnas and Pero Kozomara featuring Klapa Rišpet.
-On 14 March 2014, Rozga released "Okus mentola" which became a hit single and its music video has over 25 million views on the singer's YouTube channel as of 2020.
-The same summer, she released the song "Život je čudo" written by the pair Huljić along with a music video filmed at the beach and directed by Darko Radusin.
 The song "Odo' ja" recorded for the soundtrack of the popular television show Kud puklo da puklo was released on 6 November 2014.
 On 9 December 2014, Rozga released "Tsunami", a single which became one of her biggest hits within the shortest amount of time.
 Within 24 hours of its release, the song was viewed more than 400,000 times on YouTube, becoming the most viewed video by the singer in a day.
 As of 2024, the song has over 59 million views on YouTube, making it Rozga's most watched video on the platform.
-2015 saw the release of the singles "Kraljica" on 21 June and "Otrov" on 27 November.